Iasa-Global/btabok/pages/engagement_model/engagement.md

 ![Figure 2 Empathy Map](media/engagement002.png)Figure 2 Empathy Map

-Notice that the customer has pains and gains; they see things, hear things, say things and do something.
+Notice that the customer has pains and gains; they see things, hear things, say things and do things.
 This tool is the beginning of understanding the actual customer.
 The BTABoK has created several canvases that include these empathy notions.
 They can be used to formally understand how empathy and business technology strategy align.

 ## Know Who Your Real Customer Is